mitogen-hq/mitogen/docs/howitworks.rst

 process.

-After fork, the parent half overwrites its ``stdin`` with the read end of the pipe, and the child half begins reading the :py:mod:`zlib`-compressed payload supplied on ``stdin`` by the econtext master, and writing the decompressed result to the write-end of the UNIX pipe.
+After fork, the parent half overwrites its ``stdin`` with the read end of the pipe, and the child half writes the string ``EC0\n``, then begins reading the :py:mod:`zlib`-compressed payload supplied on ``stdin`` by the econtext master, and writing the decompressed result to the write-end of the UNIX pipe.

 To allow recovery of ``stdin`` for reuse by the bootstrapped process for master<->slave communication, it is necessary for the first stage to avoid